-St. Petersburg 2022
+St. Petersburg

-GUIDELINES ON APPLICATION OF PROVISIONS OF THE INTERNATIONAL CONVENTION ON LOAD LINES (ICLL 66/88/2003)
+GUIDELINES ON APPLICATION OF PROVISIONS OF THE INTERNATIONAL CONVENTION ON LOAD LINES (LL-66/88)

-Guidelines on Application of Provisions of the International Convention on Load Lines of 1966 amended and supplemented by the protocol of 1988 thereof revised in 2003 have been approved in accordance with the established approval procedure and come into force on 1 January 2022.
+The present version of the Guidelines on Application of Provisions of the International Convention on Load Lines, 1966, as modified by the Protocol of 1988, as amended has been approved in accordance with the established approval procedure and comes into force on 1 January 2024.